microsoft/verona/docs/building.md

 # Building on Linux

-These steps were tested with the Windows Subsystem for Linux, with an Ubuntu 18.04 install.
+These steps were tested on Ubuntu 18.04.
-WSL can be installed through the Microsoft Store.
-These steps were not tested with WSL2.

 First, you will need to install dependencies:
 ```